TonyPhipps/tech-notes/3dprinting-fdm.md

 ### Retraction Distance / Length
-- PETG - best to retract slower (30 mm/s) and re-prime even slower (15 mm/s)
-- PETG - Direct Drive: 2 - 4mm
-- PETG - Bowden: 5-7mm.
-Print a retraction tower at 5, 6, and 7.
-If you like, go down to .5 increments to find the best length/distance.
 - It's too low if stringing occurs.
 - If you get blobs, but minimal stringing, move on to Retraction Speed.
 - DO NOT exceed the overall length of the nozzle (from the tip to the big opening the filament enters at) or you may cause jams
+- PETG
+  - best to retract slower (30 mm/s) and re-prime even slower (15 mm/s)
+  - Direct Drive: 2 - 4mm
+  - Bowden: 5-7mm.
+Print a retraction tower at 5, 6, and 7.
+If you like, go down to .5 increments to find the best length/distance.

 ### Retraction Z-Lift